pinobatch/numism/docs/gb_emu_testing.md

 If SP is not pointing into HRAM, the carry from E8 and F8 in NO$GMB and KiGB will always equal bit 7 of the relative value.

-If it's any comfort, NO$GMB and KiGB do a lot better than TGB Dual.
+If it's any comfort, NO$GMB and KiGB do better than VBA and TGB Dual.
 They pass Blargg's `daa` test for all values of AF.
-I'm told old VBA versions have problems with `daa`; it may be worth a stage 2 coin.

 - 27: `daa`
-    1. `low_correction` is $06 if H true or (A & $0F) in A-F else $00
+    1. `low_adjust` is $06 if H true or (A & $0F) in A-F else $00
-    2. `high_correction` is $60 if C true or A in $9A-$FF else $00
+    2. `high_adjust` is $60 if C true or A in $9A-$FF else $00
-    3. Add or subtract `low_correction | high_correction` based on N
+    3. Add or subtract `low_adjust | high_adjust` based on N
-    4. Z = A == 0, N unchanged, H = 0, C set if correction add/sub
+    4. Z = A == 0, N unchanged, H = 0, C set if adjust add/sub
        overflowed or if already set (`daa` never clears C)

+VBA `daa` runs AF through a big lookup table.
+Adding $95 and $05 on a Game Boy produces AF=$9A00, which `daa` adjusts to $0090 (Z and C flags set).
+VBA adjusts $9A instead to $00B0 (Z, H, and C set).
+An exhaustive `daa` tester to find error patterns may be useful.

 DMG sound
 ---------
-None of these pass because NO$GMB provides incorrect values when reading back values from audio registers.
-Reverse engineering what it actually does and what misbehaviors would be most game-visible will be fun.
+NO$GMB fails all tests because it doesn't mask write-only bits when reading back values from audio registers and honors writes while the APU is off.
+Still curious what are the most impactful differences.

 In the exerciser, use these instructions to explore APU reset:
 ```